 1- Start With Why

 You may think self-discipline starts with to-do lists, apps, calendars, and planners.
-These are tools that will boost your productivity, but you need more.
-The first thing you need to master self-discipline is to know why you’ve chosen your particular goals.
-Superficial reasons often aren’t usually strong enough to inspire you to stick with the project.
-You need to identify the deep, emotional causes that resonate with you in meaningful ways.
+These tools will boost your productivity, but you need more.
+The first thing you need to master self-discipline is to know why you’ve chosen your particular goals—superficial reasons are often not strong enough to inspire you to stick with the project.
+You need to identify the deep, emotional causes that resonate with you meaningfully.

-For example, losing weight just for the sake of looking slimmer might not be a strong enough reason to keep you on your healthy eating plan and in the gym every day.
-However, when you think about the more significant benefits of losing weight, the purpose suddenly becomes stronger.
+For example, losing weight to look slimmer might not be a strong enough reason to keep you on your healthy eating plan and in the gym daily.
+However, when you think about the more significant benefits of losing weight, the purpose suddenly becomes more muscular.
 Is the goal of weight loss to have more self-confidence?
 To have more energy to spend with your children?
 Do you want to live healthy longer and eliminate or avoid chronic illness?
-All of these stronger reasons why can keep you on track and help you build the self-discipline that is required to meet your goal.
+All of these more substantial reasons why can keep you on track and help you build the self-discipline that is required to meet your goal.

 2- Delay Gratification

-Second, one of the more significant concepts behind self-discipline is that you increase your ability to delay gratification.
-When weighing opposing options, you sacrifice short-term benefits for long-term gains.
+Second, one of the more significant concepts behind self-discipline is that it increases one’s ability to delay gratification.
+When weighing opposing options, one sacrifices short-term benefits for long-term gains.

-Staying with the same example, let’s say that you’re trying to get healthier by losing weight.
-You may eat healthy most days but allow yourself a break on the weekend.
-Or you might allow yourself some of the foods you enjoy, but prepare at home with healthier ingredients.
-If you eat healthy 80 to 90 percent of the time, you will begin to build a self-discipline muscle in this area and before you know it you will look and feel much better.
+Let’s use the same example to show you’re trying to get healthier and lose weight.
+You may eat healthy most days, but allow yourself a break on the weekend.
+You might also allow yourself some of the foods you enjoy but prepare at home with more nutritious ingredients.
+If you eat healthy 80 to 90 percent of the time, you will begin to build a self-discipline muscle in this area, and before you know it, you will look and feel much better.

 3- Reduce Your Options

 The third method of mastering self-discipline is simplifying your life by reducing your options.
-By reducing decision fatigue you will find more energy to put toward achieving your goals.
-Many successful people in the media are known for limiting their wardrobes – they wear the same types of clothing every day, thereby eliminating confusion about what to wear.
+By reducing decision fatigue, you will find more energy to put toward achieving your goals.
+Many successful people in the media are known for limiting their wardrobes – they wear the same types of clothing daily, eliminating confusion about what to wear.

-You can do the same thing with your diet by stocking your fridge and cabinets with only healthy foods.
-Remove the temptation to go off plan.
+You can do the same with your diet by stocking your fridge and cabinets with only healthy foods.
+This will remove the temptation to go off plan.

-Likewise, you can simply your exercise routines, by keeping a schedule whereby you exercise around the same time daily.
-That way you never have to decide if you are going for a walk or run or go to the gym.
-You just do it because that’s what you do.
-Before long, you will have mastered the discipline that exercise and healthy eating require.
+Likewise, you can simplify your exercise routine by keeping a schedule whereby you exercise around the same time daily.
+That way, you never have to decide if you are going for a walk, run, or gym.
+You do it because that’s what you do.
+Before that, I will have mastered the discipline that exercise and healthy eating require.

 4- Visualize The Process

-Another method that works for building self-discipline is visualizing the steps you’ll take to achieve your goals.
+Another method for building self-discipline is visualizing the steps you’ll take to achieve your goals.

-If you tend to struggle with waking up early to go to the gym, for example, before you fall asleep at night, envision how you’ll approach the morning.
+If you struggle to wake up early to go to the gym, for example, before you fall asleep at night, envision how you’ll approach the morning.

-Picture yourself waking up as soon as your alarm goes off, getting dressed, and heading straight to the gym.
-Imagine the exact workout you’ll do from start to finish and visualize yourself feeling accomplished, knowing you’ve made the best decision and gotten a great start to your day.
+When your alarm goes off, wake up, get dressed, and head straight to the gym.
+Imagine the exact workout you’ll do from start to finish.
+You’ll visualize yourself feeling accomplished, knowing you’ve made the best decision.
+You’ve got a great start to your day.
 I know this may sound cheesy, but it works.
-Before I started walking 4 to 5 miles daily, I visualized getting out of bed early and walking down the street.
+Before walking 4 to 5 miles daily, I visualized getting out of bed early and walking down the street.

 5- Make Sure Your Baseline Needs are Covered

-It’s much easier to build new habits and exert self-control when you are well-fed, well-rested, hydrated, relaxed, and comfortable in your physical surroundings.
-Therefore, make sure you meet your basic needs of healthy food, shelter, drinking enough clean water, and getting enough rest before you tackle big goals.
-It’s a rare person who can kill it and crush it when their house is in foreclosure and their marriage is on the rocks.
+Building new habits and exerting self-control is much easier when you are well-fed, well-rested, hydrated, relaxed, and comfortable in your physical surroundings.
+Therefore, ensure you meet your basic needs of healthy food, shelter, clean water, and enough rest before tackling big goals.
+It’s rare for a person to kill it and crush it when their house is in foreclosure and their marriage is on the rocks.
 It can be done, but the one who does it is more of an exception than the rule.
-The media paints these people as heroes and they are.
-But remember, most of us need food, clothing, and shelter before we kill it and crush it and that is completely fine.
+The media paints these people as heroes, and they are.
+But remember, most of us need food, clothing, and shelter before we kill it and crush it, and that is completely fine.

 6- Change Your Language

 Oh wow, this is a big one.
-The way you speak about your goals and priorities can make a huge difference in your approach.
+How you speak about your goals and priorities can make a huge difference in your approach.

-If you’re starting a new business, for example, not every aspect will be exciting and motivating.
-Duh.
+For example, not every aspect will be exciting and motivating if you’re starting a new business.
 Some tasks will feel tedious, dull, and even downright frustrating.
-Exercising self-discipline and self-control means pushing through the unpleasant parts to reach your end goal.
-A trick you can use here is to change the way you discuss these aspects, even with yourself.
+Exercising self-discipline and self-control means pushing through the unpleasant parts to reach your goal.
+A trick you can use here is to change how you discuss these aspects, even with yourself.

-For example, if you’re dreading a presentation or project at work or school, you have two choices.
-You can complain about how awful the job is and procrastinate.
-Or, you can describe how lucky you are to be in your position.
-Hey, I’m taking my own advice here.
-I have had to practice this time and time again.
+For example, if you dread a presentation or project at work or school, you have two choices.
+You can complain about how awful the job is and procrastinate, or you can describe how lucky you are to be in your position.
+Hey, I’m taking my advice here.
+I’ve had to practice this time and time again.
 Not every aspect of life and work is rainbows and unicorns (although I wish it were so).

-If it’s school, you can think about how fortunate you are to have the opportunity to advance your education.
-If it’s work, you can think of how you get to showcase your knowledge or skills and how great it is that you have a steady paycheck that allows you to pay your bills and enjoy financial security in your life.
-Again, this takes self-discipline and as you practice this you become more disciplined.
-It’s a win-win situation if you can see it as such.
+If it’s school, you can think about it.
+How fortunate you are to have the opportunity to advance your education.
+If it’s work, you can think of it as a way to showcase your knowledge or skills and how great it is that you have a steady paycheck that allows you to pay your bills and enjoy financial security.
+Again, this takes self-discipline, and as you practice, you become more disciplined.
+It’s a win-win situation if you don’t see it as such.

 7- Shift Your Identity